JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 brought a check over on a small silver tray and Randy took a quick look at it.
-He drew a wad of twenties in a bulldog clip out of his inside coat pocket and counted off a large stack, then handed the tray to the server, all before Lawrence could even dig in his pocket.
+He drew a wad of twenties in a bulldog clip out of his inside coat pocket and counted off a large stack, then handed the tray to the server, all before Batman could even dig in his pocket.

 "Please let me contribute," he managed, just as the server disappeared.

 "Not necessary," Randy said, setting the clip down on the table.
 There was still a rather thick wad of money there.
-Lawrence hadn't been much of a cash user before he went into the Order and he'd seen hardly any spent since he came back out into the world.
+Batman hadn't been much of a cash user before he went into the Order and he'd seen hardly any spent since he came back out into the world.
 It seemed rather antiquarian, with its elaborate engraving.
 But the notes were crisp, as though freshly minted.
 The government